navdeep-G/agentspring/README.md

 ### Docker/Kubernetes deployment issues
 - **App not starting:** Check logs for missing environment variables or secrets.
 - **Healthcheck failures:** Ensure Redis and Celery are healthy and reachable.
+- **Redis not running:** Start Redis with `docker-compose up redis` or ensure your local Redis server is running.

 ### Redis/Celery connectivity
 - **Task status always pending:** Make sure a Celery worker is running and connected to the same Redis instance as the app.